jolocom/jolocom-cli/README.md

 ## Authentication:

-The route for authentication is:
+The deep link route for authentication on the Smartwallet App is:

     jolocomwallet://authenticate/<JWT>